Free Shipping on Orders over $75 to the Contiguous US

 store

-Trellising indeterminate tomatoes allows vines to grow vertically which aids in cooling the vine and healthy fruit sets.
-It also allows the farmer to efficiently maintain and harvest crops for a full growing season while keeping the house’s pest and disease pressure to a minimum.
+Trellising indeterminate tomatoes allows vines to grow vertically, which aids in cooling the vine and promotes healthy fruit sets.
+It also allows the farmer to efficiently maintain and harvest crops throughout the growing season while keeping the house’s pest and disease pressure to a minimum.

 Determining the trellis wire cable diameter you need to support your tomato vines.

-Depending on the size of your hoop house and the number of plant sites per row you are planning for you will need a different diameter of wire cable.
-In the formulas below we assume that you will be spacing your plants at 18” intervals within rows.
+Depending on the size of your hoop house and the number of plant sites per row you plan, you will need a different diameter of wire cable.
+In the formulas below, we assume that you will be spacing your plants at 18” intervals within rows.
 These formulas also assume 10 pounds of weight per vine.
-If you will be using a different spacing within rows for your plants or will be growing a heavier crop you can adjust these two variables accordingly.
+If you will be using a different spacing within rows for your plants or will be growing a heavier crop, adjust these two variables accordingly.

-Below we have done the math for you on common hoop house lengths.
-If your house is a different size or you wish to adjust the above mentioned variables you can set up your own equation following this formula.
+Below, we have done the math for you on common hoop house lengths.
+If your house is a different size or you wish to adjust the variables mentioned above, you can set up your own equation using this formula.

-In all of our equations below we have assumed 6’ of end wall working room.
+In all of our equations below, we have assumed 6’ of end wall working room.
 This allows you 3’ on either end of the row to wrap the vines around and continue the racetrack.
-If you need more space for your own comfort or other factors inside your house you can adjust this amount.
+If you need more space for your own comfort or other factors inside your house, adjust this amount.

 Infographic of the tomato trellis formula outlined above.
 Includes the common working weight of available 7x19 cable; 1/8" 340lbs., .
 3/16" 840lbs., 1/4" 1400lbs.